 There’s no way to take this step too soon, in my opinion.
 As you begin to toy with the idea of downsizing, investigate opening a flea market booth at a staffed flea market (business that allow individuals to rent a booth to fill with items to sell, and manage all the details for you for a commission of each purchase).
 Plan ahead, as you may have to wait on a waiting list for a booth to open.
 Make sure your flea market allows eclectic items- some markets prohibit items that are not vintage.
 In the process of downsizing you’ll have lots of valuable odds and ends you’ll want to have the option of selling in your booth.

 Flea markets are the best route to create income during your transition to a tinyhouse.
-As I downsized, I described my flea market booth jokingly to friends as a storage unit with a hole in the bottom.
+As I downsized, I described my flea market booth jokingly as “a storage unit with a hole in the bottom.”
 It was a handy place to store things I no longer wanted, and the checks as it emptied were fun and reinforcing.

 My flea market booth was ideal for helping me part with cherished possessions I simply didn’t need anymore.
-My favorite vintage embroidered American flag, for example, would have been impossibly painful for me to see someone carry off for $5 at one of the yard sales, but it was tolerable to sell out of my flea market booth for $50 after 6 months out-of-site waiting to sell in my booth.
+My unique XXXXXL vintage embroidered American flag, for example, would have been impossibly painful for me to see someone carry off for $5 at one of the yard sales, but it when it sold out of my flea market booth for $50 after 6 months out-of-sight, as it set in my booth, the sadness was lessened.

 2: eBay Valuables